vyos/vyos-documentation/docs/configuration/system/console.rst

    * ``57600`` - 57,600 bps
    * ``115200`` - 115,200 bps (default for serial console)

-   .. note:: If you use a USB to serial converter please note that most of them
+   .. note:: If you use USB to serial converters for connecting to your VyOS
-      use software emulation without flow control, thus you should start with a common baud rate of 9600 as otherwise you could get
+     appliance please note that most of them use software emulation without flow control.
+This means you should start with a common baud rate (most likely 9600 baud) as otherwise you probably can not connect to the device using high speed baud rates as your serial converter simply can not process this datarate.